h4l/json.bash/docs/plans/001-object-values.md

 `json.stream_encode_object_entries()`

 Same output behaviour as `json.encode_object_entries`, but with input streamed from a file.
-Can be implemented as multiple `json.encode_object_entries` calls.
+File chunks are decoded according to `$format`.
+Can be implemented as multiple `json.encode_object_entries_from_${format}` calls.

 Inputs:

-- Separate key and value files, corresponding to key and value arrays
+- File of pre-encoded JSON object chunks
-- Single file of pre-encoded JSON objects
+- File of key=value attribute chunks

 ### Changes